 Where specific medical conditions require it, we can provide access to power and refrigeration for medication & food.
-Generally we do not permit most guests to store or prepare their own cooked food using our facilities, though guests who have booked the cottages (including some disabled guests) will have access to kitchens to prepare their own food.
+Generally we do not permit most guests to store or prepare their own cooked food using our facilities.

 If your health requires specific exceptions please contact us so we can consider it.

 All our food trucks offer gluten-free and vegan options though these may be prepared in spaces where meat and gluten is present, due to the small spaces of the trucks.

 Our buffet dinner option is vegan (with some labelled non-gluten-free add-ons) prepared using fresh ingredients.
 Please let us know if you are gluten free, coeliac, dairy free as our chefs can certainly prepare dishes for common allergies.
 Alert us if you have complex or rare food allergies / diets or wish for the chefs to share their ingredient lists, as we can usually help with enough notice.
 The booking form has a space to add this info.

 If needed our staff can carry food to your table.

 Camping guests may of course bring & prepare their own food. .